Seven Ways to Impart Moral Values to Children

 Children start modeling the activity of their parents at a very early age.
 If kids hear their father and mother use obscene language, they will repeat it and this will become a part of their vocabulary.
 Furthermore, if very young children see a parent smoking or drinking, they will tend to imitate this behavior.
-For this reason, as kids first role model, parents must set good examples for their children to follow in practicing moral values.
+For this reason, as kids' first role models, parents must set good examples for their children to follow in practicing moral values.
 If kids see unconditional love and kindness, honesty, respect for others, and other moral virtues practiced in the home, they will tend to embrace these values.

 Teachers, coaches, religious figures, and the media also have the responsibility of being good role models to all youth.
 By setting good examples for young people, there will be more love and kindness, honesty, respect for others, cooperation, compassion, and forgiveness in the world.

 Introducing Stories with a Moral Message

 All kids like to hear and read stories.
 At the age of one or two, parents can start reading stories to children.
 All of these stories should leave a strong moral message that good is much better and wins out over evil.
-In addition, the stories should show examples of unconditional love, honesty, compassion, and hard work as worthy moral values to emulate.
+Also, the stories should show examples of unconditional love, honesty, compassion, and hard work as worthy moral values to emulate.

 As children get older, parents can introduce Aesop's Fables and also suggest their children read, for example, the classics of Little Women and Little Men by Louisa May Alcott which are packed with examples of moral virtues.